 We try our best to carry out everything here as eco-consciously as we can and have experimented and thought long and hard about the best way to send our pieces out into the wild.
-Currently all the packaging we use to wrap our ceramics and prints is recyclable except for that pesky packaging tape.
-We also encourage anyone who receives a parcel from us to re-use the packaging or at the very least dispose it in your recycle bin.
+Currently all the packaging we use to wrap and ship our ceramics and art is recyclable or biodegradable including our packaging tape and bubble wrap!
+We also encourage anyone who receives a parcel from us to re-use the packaging or at the very least dispose what you can in your recycle bin.

 Unwanted / Broken Ceramics

 We are waiting for the day when we visit our local second hand shop and find a piece of MM ware for sale.
 While it will be a sobering moment for our egos, it will also make us happy that someone made the effort to try to re-home a piece of MM instead of sending it direct to landfill.
 We urge you to re-home, re-gift or re-purpose any MM piece rather than adding it to the to the rubbish load our already fragile planet has to deal with.

 If you find yourself with any broken ceramics think about repairing them via Kintsugi.
 If they are too far damaged and you don't care to fix them, investigate if you have any local recycling facilities that will crush your ceramics for use as road base - best call ahead and check though as a lot of recycle depots, even though they list ceramics as material they will accept, will send them straight off to landfill.